-On the basis of a four-year action plan, the Federal-Länder working group implements the measures and actions oft the National Programme (Concept for the Conservation and Sustainable Use of Forest Genetic Resources in the Federal Republic of Germany) in a coordinated cooperation.
+On the basis of a five-year action plan, the Federal-Länder working group implements the measures and actions oft the National Programme (Concept for the Conservation and Sustainable Use of Forest Genetic Resources in the Federal Republic of Germany) in a coordinated cooperation.
 Key areas of work are e.g.:

 - Recording and evaluation of existing forest genetic resources,

 - In-situ measures (natural rejuvenation, conservation of stands and individual trees, sowing, planting, etc.)

 - Ex-situ measures (evacuation, generic seed plantations, gene banks),